AbanteAI/mentat/mentat-vscode/README.md

 If everything runs correctly you should see:

 - a second VSCode window opened with the Mentat extension logo in the sidebar
-- the VSCode debugger active and attacked in the original VSCode window
+- the VSCode debugger active and attached in the original VSCode window
 - two "[watch] build finished" log messages in the terminal (one for the extension and one for the webview)